Key considerations: door width, shower enclosure, access to sink and toilet, your ability to transfer

 Shower stall generally include a 36”-48” vertical grab bar just inside the shower entrance and a horizontal grab bar within at the user’s optimal location.
 A grab bar along the long wall of a tub can vary significantly in height, position and location and should be placed specifically to your needs.

 Reinforcement with blocking (2x4’s or plywood as described above) is required to ensure secure grab bar installation.
 Grab bars come in varying lengths; find one that will reach two studs.
-Alternatively, a product such as Wing-Its (an industrial-strength wall fastener) can be used where blocking is not available at the right location.
+Alternatively, an industrial-strength wall fastener can be used where blocking is not available at the right location.

 Doorways Back to Top